-- Unplanned Sudden/Non-Sudden Releases - If, prior to waste emplacement, one or more containers of TRU mixed waste has spilled or been breached due to dropping, puncturing, container failure or degradation, or any other physical or chemical means, resulting in a release - If, after waste emplacement, one or more containers of TRU mixed waste in an active room has been breached - If a continuous air monitor confirms a release of radioactive particulates to the ambient atmosphere, indicating a possible release of TRU mixed waste constituents from the permitted facility - If a spill of site-generated hazardous waste occurs in a Hazardous Waste Staging Area and cannot be contained with secondary containment methods or absorbents, thereby threatening a release to air, soil, or surface water - If a site-generated hazardous waste spill occurs in a Hazardous Waste Staging Area and results in the release of potentially flammable material, thereby threatening to create a fire or explosion hazard - If a site-generated hazardous waste spill occurs in a Hazardous Waste Staging Area and results in the release of potentially toxic fumes that would threaten human health
+If an explosion occurs in the underground that results in immediate personnel 1 evacuation or prevents normal personnel access to the underground 2 If there is an imminent danger of an explosion occurring (e.g., gas leak with an 3 ignition source nearby) which could involve TRU mixed or site-generated 4 hazardous waste 5 For any explosion which does not meet the above criteria, the RCRA Emergency Coordinator 6 shall document the rationale for not implementing the RCRA Contingency Plan (e.g., there is 7 no threat to human health or the environment).
+8 Unplanned Sudden/Non-Sudden Releases 9 If, prior to waste emplacement, one or more containers of TRU mixed waste has 10 spilled or been breached due to dropping, puncturing, container failure or 11 degradation, or any other physical or chemical means, resulting in a release 12 If, after waste emplacement, one or more containers of TRU mixed waste in an 13 active room has been breached 14 If a continuous air monitor confirms a release of radioactive particulates to the 15 ambient atmosphere, indicating a possible release of TRU mixed waste 16 constituents from the permitted facility 17 If a spill of site-generated hazardous waste occurs in a Hazardous Waste Staging 18 Area and cannot be contained with secondary containment methods or absorbents.
+19 thereby threatening a release to air, soil, or surface water 20 If a site-generated hazardous waste spill occurs in a Hazardous Waste Staging 21 Area and results in the release of potentially flammable material, thereby 22 threatening to create a fire or explosion hazard 23 If a site-generated hazardous waste spill occurs in a Hazardous Waste Staging 24 Area and results in the release of potentially toxic fumes that would threaten 25 human health 26 For any release of hazardous waste or hazardous waste constituents that does not meet the 27 above criteria, the RCRA Emergency Coordinator shall document the rationale for not 28 implementing the RCRA Contingency Plan (e.g., there is no threat to human health or the 29 environment).
+30 Other Occurrences 31 If a natural phenomenon (e.g., earthquake, flood, lightning strike, tornado) occurs 32 that involves TRU mixed waste or site-generated hazardous waste or threatens to 33 involve TRU mixed waste or site-generated hazardous waste 34 If an underground structural integrity emergency (e.g., roof fall in an active room) 35 occurs that involves TRU mixed waste, threatens to involve TRU mixed waste 36 results in immediate personnel evacuation, or prevents normal personnel access to 37 the underground

-For any release of hazardous waste or hazardous waste constituents that does not meet the above criteria, the RCRA Emergency Coordinator shall document the rationale for not implementing the RCRA Contingency Plan (e.g., there is no threat to human health or the environment).
+- For any natural phenomenon or underground structural emergency that does not meet the - above criteria, the RCRA Emergency Coordinator shall document the rationale for not - implementing the RCRA Contingency Plan (e.g., there is no threat to human health or the - 4 environment)..